-With the spooky season upon us, it’s time to reference some of the class horror books.
+With spooky season upon us, it’s time to take a look at some classic horror books.
 Whether the author dreamed up their story in the 1800s or recently, a good spooky story takes time and commitment to write.

 From Frankenstein in 1818 to Ray Bradbury’s Something Wicked Comes This Way over a century later, horror books share a commonality—they put you on the edge of your seat in anticipation and cause you to glance over your shoulder as you turn the page.